-6.2 The conclusions from the strategy following the setting and calculation of indicators is that proposed and the associated systems and processes are sound and the level of general balances/reserves is adequate.
+7.1 Based on the assessment included in this report I have concluded that the budgets as proposed and the associated systems and processes are sound and the level of general balances/reserves is adequate.
 This is subject to no amendments being made to the budget proposals which would impact on this assessment.
 It is my view that the estimates proposed and the tax setting calculations are robust and the provisional capital programme is affordable.